jeroenterheerdt/HAsmartirrigation/README.md

 ![](logo.png?raw=true)

 Smart Irrigation custom component for Home Assistant.
 Partly based on the excellent work at https://github.com/hhaim/hass/.
 This component calculates the time to run your irrigation system to compensate for moisture lost by evaporation / evapotranspiration.
 Using this component you water your garden, lawn or crops precisely enough to compensate what has evaporated.
 It takes into account precipitation (rain,snow) and adjusts accordingly, so if it rains or snows less or no irrigation is required.
+By adding multiple instances of this component multiple zones can be supported as each zone will have its own sprinkler and flow configuration.

 The component keeps track of hourly precipitation and at 23:00 (11:00 PM) local time stores it in a daily value.
 It then calculates the exact runtime in seconds to compensate for the net evaporation.